 Filling:

 Cook the potatoes in their jackets, in a covered heavy pot with barely enough water to cover them in slightly salted water (add about 2 tsp salt to the water).
 Simmer over low heat until potatoes are fork tender, then remove from heat.
 (If you can judge when they'll be done, remove from heat 10 minutes in advance and just allow to steam in the pot with the heat turned off).
+Allow the potatoes to cool sufficiently to handle, and rub off the skins with a clean towel.
+Drain the pot you cooked them in, and return the potatoes to the pot and shake them around a bit to dry them.

 Put the potatoes through a sieve or a potato ricer if you have one, otherwise, use a masher.
 Set them aside.